t4c1/Graph-Convexity/README.md

 `c`: parameter of *c-convexity* measure.

 This function should be called on result of `convexGrowth`.
-For accurate results multiple return values of `cConvexity_Xc` should be averaged.
+For accurate results `convexGrowth` should be run multiple times.
+`cConvexity_Xc` should be computed each time and return values should be averaged.

 ### `double maxConvexSubsetSize_Lc(const vector<int>& growths, double c = 1.0)`